rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 With respect to `expect` messages, they should follow the [Rust standard library guidelines](https://doc.rust-lang.org/std/option/enum.Option.html#recommended-message-style).
-More specifically, `expect` messages should be used to to describe the reason you expect the operation to succeed.
+More specifically, `expect` messages should be used to describe the reason you expect the operation to succeed.
 For example, this `expect` message clearly states why the operation should succeed: